MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/executive.md

 ## Configure Executive insights

-### Configure meetings
+### Categorize meetings

+It is important that the executive or an assistant [categorize the executive's meetings](https://support.microsoft.com/en-us/office/assign-a-color-category-to-a-calendar-appointment-meeting-or-event-750596d9-707d-4412-8c0e-7fdc0fc52527) in Outlook.

+If fewer than four meeting categories are defined or if the more than 75% of your meetings are uncategorized, you will be prompted to categorize your meetings.

+> [!Note]
-The Executive dashboard works best if the executive or an assistant has already [categorized the executive's meetings](https://support.microsoft.com/en-us/office/assign-a-color-category-to-a-calendar-appointment-meeting-or-event-750596d9-707d-4412-8c0e-7fdc0fc52527) in Outlook.
-Note that if you color-code one meeting of a series &mdash; say, one 1:1 meeting with a direct report &mdash; all of the meetings of that series are categorized at once, and they all show up with the assigned color in your Outlook calendar.
+> If you color-code one meeting of a series &mdash; say, one 1:1 meeting with a direct report &mdash; all of the meetings of that series are categorized at once.
+They will all show up with the assigned color in your Outlook calendar.

 ### Configure the dashboard views